-Even after a very active opening couple days of the tampering period, there’s still a ton of top end NFL free agents remaining on the board.
+Even after a very active opening of free agency, there’s still a ton of top end NFL free agents remaining on the board.

 Running backs and wide receivers were not to be found as the market opened.
-Will any find themselves signed as the week continues?
+That changed when the second tier of free agency hit.
 Meanwhile, we saw several defensive tackles go off the board with big money contracts.
 Will EDGE rushers follow suit?

 Below, we look at the top-10 remaining NFL free agents while providing you with a top landing spot for each one.